Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular Lattice

 Figure~\ref{fig:panel1} shows the results for the spectral function from the MPS simulations for $J_2 = 0$.
-Previous investigations of the low-energy excitations of the ordered phase beyond LSWT using semi-classical approaches such as higher order spin-wave theory~\cite{Capriotti1999, Starykh2006, Chernyshev2009} or series expansions~\cite{Zheng2006, Zheng2006PRL} already obtained strong renormalizations of the magnon dispersion mainly caused by interactions between the single quasiparticle branches and the magnon continuum.
-One prominent feature is a pronounced roton-like minimum at the $M$-point and symmetry-related points (the centers of the edges of the Brillouin zone).
-Our numerics confirms this characteristic as shown in Fig.~\ref{fig:panel1}$e$.
-The spectral weight is concentrated at the $M$-points in a smaller frequency window, leading to a distinct maximum in the intensity although the integrated spectral weight of the lowest branch exhibits a local minimum (cf. Appendix~\ref{sec:Integrated_Spectral_Weight}).
+Previous investigations of the low-energy excitations of the ordered phase beyond LSWT using semiclassical approaches such as higher-order spin-wave theory~\cite{Capriotti1999, Starykh2006, Chernyshev2009} or series expansions~\cite{Zheng2006, Zheng2006PRL} already obtained strong renormalizations of the magnon dispersion mainly caused by interactions between the single quasiparticle branches and the magnon continuum.
+One prominent feature is a pronounced rotonlike minimum at the $M$ point and symmetry-related points (the centers of the edges of the Brillouin zone).
+Our numerics confirms this characteristic as shown in Fig.~\ref{fig:panel1}\refsubfig{e}.
+The spectral weight is concentrated at the $M$ points in a smaller frequency window, leading to a distinct maximum in the intensity although the integrated spectral weight of the lowest branch exhibits a local minimum (cf. Sec.~C in the Supplemental Material \cite{supp}).
 Using the quasiparticle ansatz, we find good agreement for the overall spectral weight of the lowest renormalized magnon branch.
-The energy dispersion from this ansatz with the associated spectral weight displayed as a Gaussian broadening of $\sigma = 0.1$ is plotted in Fig.~\ref{fig:panel1}$f$.
+The energy dispersion from this ansatz with the associated spectral weight displayed as a Gaussian broadening of $\sigma = 0.1$ is plotted in Fig.~\ref{fig:panel1}\refsubfig{f}.
 The bright dashed line denotes the magnon branch from LSWT.
 We observe a strong downward renormalization that is consistent with previous findings~\cite{Chernyshev2009, Mourigal2013}.
 The lower bound of the two-magnon continuum is given by the minimum of the decays $\varepsilon_{\bf k} = \varepsilon_{{\bf k}- {\bf q}} + \varepsilon_{{\bf q}}$ with ${\bf q} = {\bf K}$ and ${\bf q} = {\bf K^{\prime}}$~\cite{Chernyshev2009}.
-Both dispersions are schematically shown in Fig.~\ref{fig:panel1}$f$.
-In our simulations on a $L_y=6$-cylinder, the spectral weight distribution above the isolated lowest mode exhibits features of both decay channels and the non-interacting magnon line alongside some distortions around the touching points.
-It remains an open question if this is a finite size effect or whether it survives in the thermodynamic limit.
+Both dispersions are schematically shown in Fig.~\ref{fig:panel1}\refsubfig{f}.
+In our simulations on an $L_y=6$ cylinder, the spectral weight distribution above the isolated lowest mode in Fig.~\ref{fig:panel1}\refsubfig{e} exhibits features of both decay channels and the non-interacting magnon line alongside some distortions around the touching points.
+It remains an open question if this is a finite-size effect or whether it survives in the thermodynamic limit.